-After Years of Stress & Depression, I Finally Paid Off $68k in School Debt
+After Years of Stress and Depression, I Finally Paid Off $68,000 in School Debt

 Melanie was determined not to let her student loan debt define her future.

-The next morning, I went over to his house to clean.
-He was an unemployed Wall Street banker who would read the paper as I folded his laundry and cleaned his house.
+The next morning, I went to clean the house of an unemployed Wall Street banker who would read the paper as I worked.
 I found him on Craigslist one day when I was living in New York and absolutely desperate for money.

-I was barely making enough to pay my bills, let alone anything to put anything toward my $68,000 in student loan debt that I still had left from my newly-minted master’s degree from NYU.
+I was making barely enough to pay my bills, let alone to put anything toward my $68,000 in student loan debt from my newly minted master’s degree from NYU.

-That day, I left without payment.
-I felt like my life had been thrown off-kilter after graduation.
+I left without being paid.
+I felt as if my life had been thrown off-kilter after graduation.
 I was stressed and depressed.
 My student loans felt all-consuming — and I didn’t have much work to get by on.